benoitc/gunicorn/docs/source/faq.rst

 The thundering herd problem occurs when many sleeping request handlers, which may be either threads or processes, wake up at the same time to handle a new request.
-Since only one handler will receive the request, the others will have been awakened for no reaon, wasting CPU cycles.
+Since only one handler will receive the request, the others will have been awakened for no reason, wasting CPU cycles.
 At this time, Gunicorn does not implement any IPC solution for coordinating between worker processes.
 You may experience high load due to this problem when using many workers or threads.
 However `a work has been started <https://github.com/benoitc/gunicorn/issues/792>`_